ajuggler/LunarLanding/README.md

 -   Press 'x' to abort the game

-You'll get feedback on your altitude and velocity, the number of fired boosters currently active, the shots remaining, and whether your speed is safe for landing.
+You'll get feedback on your altitude and velocity, the number of fired boosters currently active, the shots remaining, whether your speed is safe for landing, as well as a basic graphical representation of the lunar module's progress.

-<a id="orgf899106"></a>
+<a id="org4951270"></a>

 ## About